 There's nothing fancy here - no mixing or division.
 A standard can or bottle of beer is 12 ounces or one standard drink.

-The good news is that drinking beer makes it easy to track the number of drinks that you've had.
+The good news is that drinking regular beer makes it easy to track the number of drinks that you've had.
+Pick out a mix of light beer and other beer to offer options to your guests!

-A beer bomber is an extra large bottle of beer.
-Weighing in at 22 ounces, these mega-large bottles are almost double the standard size.
+A beer bomber is an extra-large bottle of beer.
+Weighing in at 22 fluid ounces, these mega-large bottles are almost double the standard size.
 So if you're in the mood for a party, these will be your go-to.

 Just make sure you have a koozie so that they don't get warm.